tesneddon/libutc/readme.txt

   Added to the standard services are the time conversion routines making it possible to convert between UNIX, OpenVMS and UTC time formats.

+  --

+  The developers of this software would like to acknowledge the efforts of the developers involved in developing the UTC API code libutc use.
+  The code is derived from FreeDCE, which is the reference implementation of the DCE specification published by the Open Group which appears to be built using the DECnet/OSI DTSS services developed by Digital Equipment Corporation.